 Well, you’re in the right place: a simple PHP function, two lines of JQuery, one line of CSS and the result is pretty straight forward!
 Continue reading WooCommerce: Automatically Update Cart on Quantity Change

-In today’s post, we’ll see what are the 3 alternatives I recommend to apply bulk discounts.
+In today’s post, we’ll see what are the 3 options I recommend in order to apply bulk store discounts.
 It pretty much depends on your product types (simple vs variable for example) and whether you want to do this via the settings or with a little bit of PHP.
 Continue reading How to Apply Store-Wide Bulk Discounts in WooCommerce?

 We already studied how to detect if a product ID is in the cart – but if you take a look at the comments many of you were asking how to detect product categories.